dev-ai-kar/vaibhavdeokar-portfolio/_posts/2025-04-16-ai-digit-classification.md

 In today’s technology landscape, blending artificial intelligence with intuitive web interfaces is a powerful approach to solving real-world problems.
 This unified project brings together a robust backend powered by a TensorFlow-based Convolutional Neural Network (CNN) and Django REST API with a user-centric React interface.
 The result is an AI application capable of classifying handwritten digits accurately and interactively, offering insights into both deep learning model deployment and modern web development.

 ### Project Overview
-The unified project consists of two interdependent components:
+The unified project consists of two interdependent components– Merging Expert Enigma Backend & Sketch-Frontend:

 - **Backend (Expert Enigma):**
   This part of the project provides a powerful Django-based REST API that processes and classifies digit images.
 The backend handles everything from image preprocessing (e.g., resizing, grayscale conversion) to conducting model inference with a pre-trained TensorFlow CNN model.
 The design focuses on clarity and scalability, ensuring that the model can be integrated in a production environment with relative ease.